Do green, low-carbon travel & tourism supply chains unintentionally exclude women?

 Governance bottlenecks are slowing Kenya’s sustainability progress: How to break them.
 A Google Gemini-generated image.
 "GT" added the words.

-The ‘say-do gap’ in sustainable travel & tourism is not only a problem in consumer decision-making and capital allocation.
+The ‘say-do gap’ in sustainable travel & tourism is not only an issue in consumer decision-making and capital allocation.
 It is also an institutional, bureaucratic, and political problem.

 As Doreen Nyamweya has discovered through her experience in local government in Kenya, progress towards sustainability is possible, but never swift nor perfect.